UlyssesZh/UlyssesZh.github.io/_posts/2020-04-12-concentration-time.md

 title: The concentration change of gas in reversible reactions
 date: 2020-04-12 10:00:01 +0800
 categories:
   - chemistry
 tags:
   - calculus
   - ode
   - chemical reaction
   - long paper
 layout: post
+excerpt: >
-excerpt: 'A reversible elementary reaction takes place inside a closed, highly thermally conductive container of constant volume, whose reactants are all gases.
+  A reversible elementary reaction takes place inside a closed, highly thermally conductive container of constant volume, whose reactants are all gases.
   Given the reaction equations and the reaction rate constants, a natural question to ask is how the concentration of each gas changes w.r.t. time.
-In this article, I will answer this question by proposing a general approach to solve it.'
+  In this article, I will answer this question by proposing a general approach to solve it.
 ---

 ## Introduction